sashadt/docs/docs/operator_development.md

 by other operators in the application or by external sources, such as a database or a message bus.
 Similarly, after the tuples are processed, these may be passed on to other operators, or stored into an external system.
-Therea are 3 type of operators based on function:
+There are three types of operators based on function:

 1.  **Input Adapter** - This is one of the starting points in the application DAG and is responsible for getting tuples from an